Ahituv-lab/Asymmetron/venv/README.md

 	-score: For region files, uses the last column to subdivide the analysis into quartiles.
 Default is not to perform this.
 	-quartiles: Number of quartiles to subdivide the score into.
 Only runs when --score is provided.
 Default value is 10.
 	-plots: Returns the associated plots of the asymmetries for each file.
+#### Outputs:
+	Table containing strand asymmetries of ++/+-/-+/-- orientations, same-strand, opposite strand, p-value, p-value with Binomial correction.
+	Histograms of strand asymmetries for each pair of comparisons.

 ### 3. pairwise_asymmetries.py
 #### Input requirements: